MewsSystems/gitbook-distributor-guide/distributor-widget/integrations.md

 ## Google Tag Manager  <a id="google-tag-manager"></a>

-This guide assumes at least basic knowledge of Google Tag Manager - how to create and publish a container, how to setup a triggers and custome events and how to connect them to a tags.
+This guide assumes at least basic knowledge of Google Tag Manager - how to create and publish a container, how to setup a triggers and custom events and how to connect them to a tags.

 ### Notice of Usage  <a id="notice-of-usage"></a>